PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Running PanHandler
 ~~~~~~~~~~~~~~~~~~

   PanHandler is a utility that is used to create, load and view configuration templates and workflows.

-    We will be using PanHandler to help create automation templates called "*skillets*" and use these templates to automate the
+  We will be using PanHandler to help create automation templates called *skillets*, and use these templates to automate the
   process of deploying set commands to our NGFW.

   If you have not already installed or run the latest version of PanHandler, in order to access the latest version of the
-  PanHandler web UI you do the following commands in your CLI.
+  PanHandler web UI you can do the following commands in your CLI.

   .. code-block:: bash